jpivarski/could-have-would-have-should-have/README.md

 # Could have, would have, should have

-Drawing a thread through the first sketch.
+I. If correlation does not imply causality, what does?

-I. What is causality?
-It is often said that classical physics was causal and quantum physics is not, but determinism isn't causality.
+   A. What is causality?
+It is often said that classical mechanics was causal and quantum mechanics is not, but determinism isn't causality.

+   B. Science fiction studies causality in time travel stories.
+The ones that favor free will over determinism are a mess of contradictions; the others are presented as more "hard science."

+   C. The problem that quantum mechanics poses (Bell's inequality) and possible solutions: many worlds at one end and superdeterminism at the other.

+   D. Both of these extremes undermine the notion of causality, but a more conventional view does not.
+If all worlds exist, then A didn't cause B because B didn't happen any more than not-B. If experimenters are not free to choose what they measure, then the world is as acausal as classical mechanics made it out to be.

 II.
-Science fiction studies causality in time travel stories.
-The ones that favor free will over determinism are a mess of contradictions; the others are presented as more "hard science."
+Thoughts and Stuff

+   A. Western philosophy has been obsessed with ideals (objects of thought) versus reals (objects revealed by the senses).

+   B. I prefer to think they're two kinds of reality, and they're not alone.
+What science studies, even the "hard sciences," is not exclusively logic and observations.
+It also constructs a narrative.

+   C. Models (like the Standard Model) are stories that connect observations to logic.
+This connection is a leap, but not a large one; smaller than most other narratives.

+   D. Modern theory of causality (Judea Pearl's arrows) are aspects of the model, the explanation—not reason or data.
+Causality exists only in the narrative; "proving causality" means supporting a narrative that exhibits that causality.

 III.
-The problem of quantum mechanics (Bell's inequality) and possible solutions: many worlds at one end and superdeterminism at the other.

-IV.
-Both of these extremes undermine causality.
-If all worlds exist, then A didn't cause B because B didn't happen any more than not-B. If experimenters are not free to choose what they measure, then the world is as acausal as
+Could have, would have, should have

+   A. Causality requires things many-worlds and superdeterminism don't have: (1) a distinction between what IS and what COULD BE and (2) the ability for experimenters to intentionally intervene in nature.
+Causality hinges on what WOULD BE if experimenters did something different.

+   B. Quantum mechanics does not violate causality: an entangled pair is a single (spatially distributed) event.
+Alice and Bob's measurements are connected by an undirected line, not a directed arrow.

+   C.

 --------------------------------

+**Original sketch:**

 Correlation does not imply causality.
 So what does?